What Does it Take to Be a Cytogenetic Technologist?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 171,400 jobs for Cytogenetic Technologist in 2016 (in the United States).
+In 2016, there was an estimated number of 171,400 jobs in the United States for Cytogenetic Technologist.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologist by 2026.
-The BLS estimates 12,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 The states with the most job growth for Cytogenetic Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.

 Below is a list of the types of tools and technologies that Cytogenetic Technologists may use on a daily basis:

 - Microsoft Excel